Home >

 top sections icon

-Best certifications for a data center technician resume
+Best certifications for a data center resume

 Finally, create a dedicated section for certifications on your resume.
 Include names, issuing organizations, and serial numbers, to make it easier for recruiters to spot what they seek.